kayceesrk/ezirmin/README.md

 ## Sample programs

-If you installed ezirmin with `opam` sample programs are located in the directory `opam config var ezirmin:doc`.
+If you installed Ezirmin with `opam` sample programs are located in the directory `opam config var ezirmin:doc`.

 In the distribution sample programs and tests are located in the